-Independence American derives a significant amount of its premiums from pro rata quota share reinsurance treaties ("IHC Treaties") with Standard Security Life and Madison National Life, which are wholly owned subsidiaries of IHC.
+Independence American derives a significant amount of its premiums from pro rata quota share reinsurance treaties ("IHC Treaties") with Standard Security Life and Madison National Life Insurance Company, Inc. ("Madison National Life"), which are wholly owned subsidiaries of IHC.
 These treaties, which were to terminate on December 31, 2014, have been amended to extend the termination date to December 31, 2019.
-With respect to the IHC Treaties, the Company's operating results are affected by the following factors: (i) the percentage of business ceded to Independence American pursuant to the IHC Treaties; (ii) the amount of gross premium written by Standard Security Life or Madison National Life that is ceded to the IHC Treaties; and (iii) the amount of gross premium produced by Risk Solutions and other distribution sources written by carriers other than Standard Security Life or Madison National Life that is ceded to Independence American.
-The profitability of the business ceded will also impact our operating results.
+With respect to the IHC Treaties, the Company's operating results are affected by the following factors: (i) the percentage of business ceded to Independence American pursuant to the IHC Treaties; (ii) the amount of gross premium written by Standard Security Life or Madison National Life that is ceded to the IHC Treaties; and (iii) the amount of gross premium produced by Risk Solutions and other distribution sources written by carriers other than Standard Security Life or Madison National Life that is ceded will also impact our operating results.
 Independence American assumes medical stop-loss, fully insured health, DBL and LTD premiums from IHC under the IHC Treaties.